Jaluus/PaperTrail/blog_post/readme.md

 Future work could improve both data quality and modeling.
 We can incorporate unique author identifiers from sources such as OpenReview or Semantic Scholar to reduce ambiguity and enrich metadata.
 We can also add additional edge types such as co-authorship, citations, or topic similarity to make the graph structure more informative.
-On the modeling side, we can implement NGCF and feature-aware LightGCN variants to better integrate text features while keeping the benefits of collaborative filtering on graphs.
+On the modeling side, we can explore feature-aware LightGCN variants and richer heterogeneous GNN architectures to better integrate text features while keeping the benefits of collaborative filtering on graphs.

 ## References